isaacg1/isaacg1.github.io/_posts/2022-12-11-dunning-kruger.md

 The nonmonotonic DK claim is the standard understanding of the Dunning-Kruger effect among members of the general public.
-If I do a Google Image search of "[dunning kruger effect](https://www.google.com/search?q=dunning+kruger+effect&tbm=isch)", 19 of the first 20 images are all depictions of the nonmonotonic DK claim.
+If I do a Google Image search of "[dunning kruger effect](https://www.google.com/search?q=dunning+kruger+effect&tbm=isch)", 19 of the first 20 images are depictions of the nonmonotonic DK claim.

 But if we look inside a research paper on the Dunning-Kruger effect, we see something very different,